hawoissa/tdd-lifetracker-starter/README.md

 - [ ] Build multiple pages and forms that communicate with the server using HTTP requests
 - [ ] Store user-authenticated JWT tokens in the browser's local storage for persisted authentication
 - [ ] Employ useEffect and useState hooks to manage application state on the frontend

+## Core Features

+- [x] The Nav Bar: Implement customized views for users who are logged in vs not logged in.
+- [x] If the user is logged in, it should display a Sign Out button.
+- [x] If no user is logged in, it should display Login and Register buttons
+- [x] Display a logo on the far left side, and contain links to the individual detailed activity pages.
+- [x] The Landing Page: Display a large hero image and a brief blurb on what this application is about.
+Note: This is the only page that unauthenticated users should be able to view.
+ - [x] Login Page: A form that allows users to login with email and password.
+ - [x] Registration Page: A form that allows the user to sign up with their email, password, username, first name, and last name.
+- [x]  When a user first authenticates, they should be redirected to an authenticated view (i.e the detailed activity page).
+When they sign out, all frontend data should be reset.
+ - [x] The API should have a security middleware that only allows authenticated users to access resources and only allows users to access resources about themselves.
+ - [x] Users should have the ability to track at least 1 types of activities (i.e Nutrition, Exercise, Sleep, etc.).
+Each activity should be tracked on separate pages.
+ - [ ] Deploy your website with Heroku & Surge.
+Checkout our Deploy with Heroku & Surge tutorial for detailed instructions.
+Note: Be sure to follow the deployment instructions for variation #2: Node/Express backend, React frontend, and Postgres database.

 ## Application Features